 Myth: My home is too small for solar panels

-At POWERHOME Solar, your consultant will analyze your roof and shading as well as current power bills and see what size system makes sense for you.
+At POWERHOME Solar, your consultant will analyze your roof and shading as well as current electric bills and see what size system makes sense for you.
 Then, we’ll build a custom proposal for you based solely on your individual criteria.
 Even small homes can house a solar panel array.
 Just check out our gallery to see how we’ve made solar work for Michigan homes.

 Myth: Solar in Michigan is too expensive